mengtong-personal/chrome-tab-organizer/README.md

 ## Usage

 1. Click the extension icon in your Chrome toolbar
-2. Choose how you want to organize your tabs:
+2. Use the buttons to manage your tabs:
-   - Click "Group by Domain" to group tabs from the same website together
-   - Click "Group by Time" to group tabs based on when they were last accessed
+   - Click "Organize" to group tabs by domain (e.g., all GitHub tabs together)
+   - Click "Deduplicate" to remove duplicate tabs, keeping only one instance of each URL
 3. View your current groups and tab statistics in the popup
+4. Click on any group to focus its first tab

+## Features in Detail

+### Tab Organization
+- Tabs are grouped by their main domain (e.g., "mail.google.com" and "calendar.google.com" are grouped under "google.com")
+- Groups are sorted by the number of tabs they contain
+- Pinned tabs remain in their original position
+- Groups are displayed with alternating light blue and light green backgrounds

+### Duplicate Removal
+- Removes duplicate tabs while keeping the first instance of each URL
+- Only affects unpinned tabs
+- Updates the display automatically after removal

+### Group Navigation
+- Click on any group to focus its first tab
+- Groups show the number of tabs they contain
+- Hover effects provide visual feedback for interactive elements

 ## Development